-ACAUTION The fan (blower wheel) is fragile.
+▲ CAUTION The fan (blower wheel) is fragile.
 Do not brace against it when loosening or tightening the hub bolts.

+To Replace Fan Coupling

-Fan Coupling: If it is necessary to replace the fan coupling (pulley) from the end of the crankshaft, use a 1/2 inch socket wrench drive to remove it.
+If it is necessary to replace the fan coupling (pulley) from the end of the crankshaft, remove the belt or belts and use a 1/2 inch socket drive to remove the coupling.